Connect with us

 Los Angeles Clippers’ Canadian point-guard Shai Gilgeous-Alexander continued his outstanding rookie year by setting a career-high with 25 points in game four of their best of seven series against the defending champions Golden State Warriors.

-Other Canadian’s to hit the 20-plus scoring mark in the NBA playoffs include Rick Fox, Steve Nash, Samuel Dalembert, Kelly Olynyk, Jamal Murray, Cory Joseph, Andrew Wiggins and Tristan Thompson.
-However, none of them managed to do it faster then Shai, at age 20-283 days
+Other Canadians to hit the 20-plus scoring mark in the NBA playoffs include Rick Fox, Steve Nash, Samuel Dalembert, Kelly Olynyk, Jamal Murray, Cory Joseph, Andrew Wiggins and Tristan Thompson.
+However, none of them managed to do it faster than Shai, at age 20–283 days

 Unfortunately for the Clippers’, Gilgeous-Alexander career-high wasn’t enough to prevent the defending champs from taking a commanding 3-1 series lead with a 113-108 win.